renatoargh/centos/README.md

 # CentOS Recipes
 Repository for learning linux in general and CentOS specifics.
 This repository contains basically a whole bunch of small recipes :)

+ - How do I install Poppler PDF Utilities?
  - How do I get OS version?
  - How do I know how many cores my system has?
  - How do I install MySql?